Eating and drinking

 Eating and drinking in Namibia can be a real pleasure, especially for carnivores, as the country has a reputation for excellent meat, and game meat in particular.
 On the coast too, the Benguela Current ensures an ample selection of fresh fish.
 Though locally grown vegetables and fruit are harder to come by, the large supermarkets in the main towns stock plenty of imported fruit and vegetables from South Africa.

-For most tourists though, Namibian cuisine is about venison, or game meat: you’re just as likely to see springbok, kudu and oryx served on your plate as you are to spot them in Etosha.
-At the coast seafood is abundant: kabeljou, kingclip, hake, sole and lobster are popular, while Namibian oysters are garnering an international reputation.
-If staying by the Zambezi and Kavango rivers you can count on some tasty tigerfish, tilapia and bream.
+For most tourists, though Namibian cuisine is about venison, or game meat: you’re just as likely to see springbok, kudu and oryx laid out on your plate as you are to spot them springing across the road.
+At the coast, seafood is abundant: kabeljou, kingclip, hake, sole and lobster are popular, while Namibian oysters are garnering an international reputation.
+If staying by the Zambezi and Kavango rivers, you can count on some tasty tigerfish, tilapia and bream.
 Being the most fertile regions of the country, they also produce more vegetables and fruit than elsewhere in Namibia: check out the market and roadside stalls for monkey orange (maguni), Kavango litchi (makwevo), bird plum (eembe) and marula – as used to make the cream liqueur Amarula.

 Tap water is generally very safe in Namibia, even though the taste varies.
 It is especially pure when it comes from lodge or farm boreholes.
 That said, bottled water is widely available, though as an alternative you might consider bringing water purifying tablets with you – these days sold with neutralizing tablets to take away the aftertaste – to help alleviate the huge amount of plastic waste generated by getting through multiple bottles of water each day.

 Probably the most widely appreciated German colonial legacy, however, is Namibia’s beer, made according to Bavarian purity laws, resulting in the excellent Windhoek Lager, Tafel Lager and the premium Windhoek Draught.
 Namibia Breweries also produces a winter bock beer, Urbock, as well as a number of other beers under licence.
-Namibia’s desert landscape is not ideal for viticulture, yet amazingly the country possesses a few small wineries, most notably the Neuras Winery (w neuraswines.com), 80km from Sesriem, which produces several reds, and Kristall Kellerei outside Omaruru, which also produces an award-winning Nappa (Namibian grappa).
+Namibia’s desert landscape is not ideal for viticulture, yet amazingly the country possesses a few small wineries, most notably the Neuras Winery, 80km from Sesriem, which produces several reds, and Kristall Kellerei outside Omaruru, which also produces an award-winning Nappa (Namibian grappa), and a tasty gin from its distillery by Naute Dam near Keetmanshoop.
 Cheaper and more established South African wines are widely available; you can pick up a drinkable bottle of wine for under N$80.
 Note that alcohol isn’t sold after 1pm on Saturdays in either supermarkets or bottle stores (off licences).
 Licensing hours are Monday to Friday 9am–7pm, Saturday 8am–1pm.
 Of course, there are plenty of shebeens selling their own, much cheaper and more potent tipple at any time of day and night: oshikundu (made from fermented millet and drunk the same day) or mataku (watermelon wine), for example.

 Everything you need to know before you set off.